About Alcoholism - Alcoholism Information, Research and Treatment

 Many of these items are contrary to AA philosophy.
 Their publication here does not mean that the Grapevine endorses or approves them; they are offered solely for your information.

 The problem of alcoholism among U.S. employees who serve tours in embassies abroad, interspersed with periods of service at home, is numerically large.
 Counting only employees of State, AID [Agency for International Development], and USIA [U.S. Information Agency] and their dependents, the Foreign Service roster is about 60,000.
-Statistically, more than 6,000 of these people are in various stages of...
+Statistically, more than 6,000 of these people are in various...
 Login to read more

 Not a subscriber?
 Click here to subscribe. -- Jeremiah O'Leary